Fees: IB Exam Fee as appropriate

 - ARRANGING: The process of drawing on music that is already in existence and manipulating it

 - IMPROVISING: Spontaneous musical expression in response to a musical or non-musical stimulus

 - STYLISTIC TECHNIQUES: The study of the compositional styles of others

 - ANALYSIS: The study of music from cultures of the world as well as Western Arts music

-Strategies: Students will learn through a combination of: research based papers and multi-media presentations; music listening and analysis, direct instruction including lecture and music ensemble performance/evaluation; solo instrument/voice study (on their own) and recording.
+Strategies: Students will learn through a combination of: research based papers and multi-media presentations; music listening and analysis; direct instruction, music ensemble performance/evaluations; solo instrument/voice studies, and recordings.

 Students will develop creative skills through the exploration, control, and use of musical elements.
 Students will use their knowledge of these elements of music to complete a music creation portfolio.